Cetacean: Orcas

 The orca's intelligence, trainability, striking appearance, playfulness in captivity and sheer size have made it a popular exhibit at aquaria and aquatic theme parks.
 From 1976 to 1997, fifty-five whales were taken from the wild in Iceland, nineteen from Japan and three from Argentina.
 These figures exclude animals that died during capture.
 Live captures fell dramatically in the 1990s and by 1999, about 40% of the forty-eight animals on display in the world were captive-born.

 Organizations such as World Animal Protection and the Whale and Dolphin Conservation campaign against the practice of keeping them in captivity.

 In captivity, they often develop pathologies, such as the dorsal fin collapse seen in 60–90% of captive males.
 Captives have reduced life expectancy, on average only living into their 20s, although some live longer, including several over 30 years old and two, Corky II and Lolita, in their mid-40s.
 In the wild, females who survive infancy live 46 years on average and up to 70–80 years.
 Wild males who survive infancy live 31 years on average and can reach 50–60 years.

 Captivity usually bears little resemblance to wild habitat and captive whales' social groups are foreign to those found in the wild.
 Critics claim captive life is stressful due to these factors and the requirement to perform circus tricks that are not part of wild orca behavior.
 Wild orca may travel up to 160 km in a day and critics say the animals are too big and intelligent to be suitable for captivity.
 Captives occasionally act aggressively towards themselves, their tankmates, or humans, which critics say is a result of stress.
 Orcas are well known for their performances in shows, but the number of orcas kept in captivity is small, especially when compared to the number of bottlenose dolphins, with only forty-four captive orcas being held in aquaria as of 2012.

 Each country has its own tank requirements; in the US, the minimum enclosure size is set by the Code of Federal Regulations, 9 CFR E § 3.104, under the Specifications for the Humane Handling, Care, Treatment and Transportation of Marine Mammals.

 Aggression among captive orcas is common.
 They attack each other and their trainers as well.
 In 2013, SeaWorld's treatment of orcas in captivity was the basis of the movie Blackfish, which documents the history of Tilikum, an orca at SeaWorld Orlando, who had been involved in the deaths of three people.
-The film led to proposals by some lawmakers to ban captivity of cetaceans, and led SeaWorld to announce in 2016 that it would phase out its orca program after various unsuccessful attempts to restore its revenues, reputation, and stock price.
+The film led to proposals by some lawmakers to ban captivity of cetaceans, and led SeaWorld to announce in 2016 that it would phase out its orca program.